 1/2 tsp. vanilla

 1. In the bowl of a standing mixer (hand held mixer will work well, too), combine oil and syrup.
 Beat until smoothly combined (if specks of oil are still visible, that’s okay).

 2. Add almond meal and 1 c. of the coconut and beat until combined.
 Add chia seeds, vanilla, and salt beat until combined.

-3. Refrigerate about 30 minutes or until slightly firm.
+3. Refrigerate at least an hour or until firm.

 4. Meanwhile, spread the remaining 1 c. coconut on a baking sheet.
 Place in 300 degree oven for 3-4 minutes or until lightly toasted.

-5. Roll batter into 1 inch balls and dredge in toasted coconut.
+5. Scoop and roll batter into 1 inch balls and dredge in toasted coconut.
 Store in the fridge or freezer.